Running Gwen in Docker

 The init --docker commad will create a gwen/docker-compose.yml

-file with the following content to create containers for Gwen, Chrome, Firefox, and Edge web browsers, a video recorder, and a Selenoid hub that Gwen will connect to.
+file with the following content to create a Selenium Grid in Docker that Gwen will connect to.

 services: